Finland - Fixed Broadband Market - Statistics and Analyses

 The incumbent telco Telia remains the dominant player in the DSL sector, but there is an ongoing shift away from DSL to fibre networks.

 This report profiles Finland’s fixed and wireless broadband markets, together with developments in related technologies such as FttP, powerline broadband, wireless broadband, Wi-Fi and internet via satellite.
-It also provides broadband forecasts to 2022.
+It also provides broadband subscriber forecasts.